Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Rate

 A rate is a special instance of a ratio in which the quantity in the numerator is also included in the denominator.
 In public health, the numerator is typically the number of people among whom an event occurred during a certain period of time, and the denominator is the total number of people in the population at risk for the same period of time.
-Rates are typically multiplied by some factor of ten so that the result is a whole number, for instance, "671 deaths per 100,000 population." [more on health event rates...]
+Rates are typically multiplied by some factor of ten so that the result is a whole number, for instance, "671 deaths per 100,000 population." [visit the HELP page on health event rates...]

 Ratio